How to Make Pinch-Pleated Drapery From Rod Pocket Curtains

 The Fabric for the Valance

-The valance is made from this aqua-on-cream toile and a brown-and-aqua fringe.
-I didn't really want to use the brown, as the rest of the room is aqua and cream.
+The valance is made from this aqua-on-cream toile and an aqua and off-white fringe.
 I also did not want fringe.
 I wanted a braided trim.
-Unfortunately, I could not find a solid aqua trim, nor an aqua-and-cream trim.
+Unfortunately, I could not find a solid aqua trim, braided trim.

 Tape for Making the Pleats